 Each person killing a deer must attach a completed field tag to the deer or remain with the deer and have upon their person a completed field tag before moving the carcass from where it was killed.
 A person who does not have a field tag must make one.
 This tag must bear the hunter's name, address, hunting license number (if required) and the date, time and county of kill.
-Immediately upon arriving at a residence, camp, hunting lodge, vehicle or vessel, the field tag shall be attached to the deer and must remain on the carcass until it is tagged with a WVDNR-issued game tag number.
+Immediately upon arriving at a residence, camp, hunting lodge, vehicle or vessel, the field tag shall be attached to the deer and must remain on the carcass until it is tagged with a WVDNR-issued 13-digit game check confirmation number.

-Each deer shall be electronically registered and a WVDNR-issued 13-digit game check number, hunter's name and address shall be attached to the deer:

-• within 72 hours from when it was killed or 24 hours from the close of the respective season, whichever comes first.
+Each deer shall be electronically registered, and a WVDNR-issued 13-digit game check confirmation number, hunter's name and address shall be attached to the deer within 72 hours from when it was killed or 24 hours from the close of the respective season, whichever comes first.

-The game tag number, hunter's name and address shall remain on the deer until it is dressed for consumption.
+The 13-digit game check confirmation number, hunter's name and address shall remain on the deer until it is dressed for consumption.